Board management for Independent Schools

 Most independent school boards in Australia are composed of capable, committed people.

-They care deeply about the school’s future.
+They bring professional expertise.
+They care deeply about the school's future.
+They give their time generously.

 And yet, many boards operate without structured governance systems.